-Given that the model is testing the impact of windfall gains on the change from employment to self-employment, we include a measure of income opportunity cost.
-We therefore estimate the following regression for employed individuals only where $Income{it}$ is individual income or labour earnings, Age{it} is the set of age dummy variables, $exper{it}$ is the length of time with a particular firm in years, while $married{it}$, gender{it}, $education{it}$ is defined as before.
-Finally u_i is the individual specific term.
-We interpret this term as an individual's ability.
-The predicted values from this regression are rescaled to construct the foregone wages measure, $wage{it}$.8
+Given that the model is testing the impact of windfall gains on the change from employment to self-employment, we include a measure of income opportunity cost for those that were employed because switching would result in the loss of this income for them.
+We therefore estimate the following regression for employed individuals only where Income t is labour earnings, Age t is the set of age dummy variables, exper t is the length of time with a particular firm in years, while married t, gender t, education t is defined as before.
+Finally, u and $\varepsilon$ t are the individual fixed effects and the error term, respectively.
+The predicted values from this regression are rescaled to construct the foregone wages measure, Wage t.
+For rescaling we employ monotonic transformation, Wage t = Log(Income t d + Constant) which is needed to avoid negative expected values of predicted income.